Gracesblades/SellAll/README.md

 - **Never sells the containers/bags themselves**
 - **Automatically opens loot bags, moves items to main inventory, and sells to the nearest vendor**
 - **Warns you if inventory is full or no vendor is nearby**
-- **Only uses chat for all info and warnings** (no popups or UI windows, due to AOSharp plugin limitations)

 ---